 Dennis walked back to his seat with his head held high.

 “It’s the same for the water cycle.
 It rains, water is collected on the ground, and when it’s hot, the water evaporates into the air, collecting in the sky as clouds.”
-She points at the life cycle of the frog, from start to finish.
+She pointed at the frog’s life cycle, from start to finish.
 “Then it starts all over again.
-The clouds get heavy and it starts to rain.”
+The clouds get heavy and it rains.”

 “What else can you think of that goes round and round, time after time?”
 Ms. Green asked.